HB-SP-P/ardupilot_wiki/common/source/docs/common-holybro-kakutef4.rst

  - PWM 3 and 4 in group 2

 Channels within the same group need to use the same output rate, whether PWM or Dshot.
-If any channel in a group uses DShot then all channels in the group need to use DShot.
+If any channel in a group uses DShot, then all channels in the group need to use DShot.

 Battery Monitoring